Subregional and Issue-Specific Plans

 CRISP plans are new long-term and collaborative approaches to planning infrastructure in Alberta's three oil sands areas.
 Each plan will establish a long-term framework for future infrastructure development based on possible future oil sands production rates and associated population growth, and will enhance the way provincial and municipal governments work together.

 Urban Development Sub-Region (2012)

 The commitment will give the Municipality (of Wood Buffalo) jurisdiction over sufficient land to undertake residential, commercial and industrial development for up to 200,000 residents.
 Learn more about the Urban Development Sub-Region and how this is expected to bring stability to the housing market in Fort McMurray.

 Integrated Resource Plans outline the land and resource management intent for a planning area based on a landscape assessment.
 These assessments:

 - Include the resource, physical and biological characteristics and social values within a planning area;

 - Identify objectives for long-term management of the area to promote responsible use of the land in the future; and

 - Describe the type of activities that are compatible with this land and resource management direction.
 For example, public land may be designated for recreation, grazing, oil and gas, forestry or other uses.

-- Excerpt from Alberta Environment and Sustainable Resource Development website (2014) -
+- Excerpt from Alberta Environment and Parks website (2014) -

 Existing subregional integrated resource plans will be reviewed for their relevance and incorporated as appropriate under the implementation strategies of a regional plan or future sub-regional or issue-specific plans developed within the region.